sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_howto_leverage_parameters_and_ua/embedding_howto_leverage_parameters_and_ua.md

 <img src="assets/horizonalline.png"/>

 **4: oauth_token:**<br>
-You can pass secure tokens to Sigma that authenticates users into Sigma's embedded analytics to drive granular user permissions.
+You can pass secure tokens to Sigma to authenticate users into Sigma's embedded analytics and drive granular user permissions.

 Read more about [OAuth for Embeds here.](https://help.sigmacomputing.com/hc/en-us/articles/6797945342483-User-Backed-Embedding-#h_01GZCFYBCZ1T7A5QP50DZXPAV9)